Real regular KP divisors on $\mathtt M$-curves and totally non-negative Grassmannians: KP multi-line solitons in the Sato Grassmannian and in finite-gap theory

 \begin{remark} \textbf{Incompleteness of Sato algebraic--geometric data} Let $1\le k<n$ and let $\vec t_0$ be fixed.
 Given the phases $\kappa_1<\cdots <\kappa_n$ and the spectral data $( \Gamma_0\backslash \{ P_0 \} , \DS) $, where $\DS=\DS(\vec t_0) $ is a $k$ point divisor satisfying Proposition \ref{prop:malanyuk}, it is, in general, impossible to identify uniquely the point $[A]\in \GTNN$ corresponding to such spectral data.
 Indeed, assume that $[A]$ belongs to an irreducible positroid cell of dimension $|D|$.
 Then the degree of $\DS$ equals $k$, but $\max\{k, n-k\} \le |D| \le k(n-k)$. \end{remark}

-In our construction we propose a completion of the Sato algebraic--geometric data based on singular finite--gap theory on reducible algebraic curves \cite{Kr3, AG1,AG3} and we use the representation of totally non--negative Grassmannians via directed planar networks \cite{Pos} to preserve the reality and regularity of the KP divisor in the solitonic limit.
+Our purpose is a completion of the Sato algebraic--geometric data based on singular finite--gap theory on reducible algebraic curves \cite{Kr3, AG1,AG3}, where \begin{enumerate} \item $\Gamma_0$ is one of the connected components of a reducible rational spectral curve $\Gamma$; \item The restriction of the full divisor on $\Gamma$ to $\Gamma_0$ coincides with the Sato divisor; \item On every component except $\Gamma_0$ the wave function is rational. \end{enumerate}

-Indeed, soliton KP solutions can be obtained from regular finite--gap solutions of (\ref{eq:KP}) by proper degenerations of the spectral curve \cite{Kr2}, \cite{DKN}.
-The spectral data for KP finite--gap solutions are introduced and described in \cite{Kr1,Kr2}.
-The spectral data for this construction are: a finite genus $g$ compact Riemann surface $\Gamma$ with a marked point $P_0$, a local parameter $1/\zeta$ near $P_0$ and a non-special divisor $\mathcal D=\gamma_1+\ldots+\gamma_g$ of degree $g$ in $\Gamma$.
+Indeed, soliton KP solutions can be obtained from regular finite--gap solutions of (\ref{eq:KP}) by proper degenerations of the spectral curve \cite{Kr0,Kr2,DKN}.
+The spectral data for KP finite--gap solutions are introduced and described in \cite{Kr1,Kr2}: they are a finite genus $g$ compact Riemann surface $\Gamma$ with a marked point $P_0$, a local parameter $1/\zeta$ near $P_0$ and a non-special divisor $\mathcal D=\gamma_1+\ldots+\gamma_g$ of degree $g$ in $\Gamma$.

 The Baker-Akhiezer function $\hat\psi (P, \vec t)$, $P\in\Gamma$, is defined by the following analytic properties: \begin{enumerate} \item For any fixed $\vec t$ the function $\hat\psi (P, \vec t)$ is meromorphic in $P$ on $\Gamma\backslash P_0$; \item On $\Gamma\backslash P_0$ the function $\hat\psi (P, \vec t)$ is regular outside the divisor points $\gamma_j$ and has at most first order poles at the divisor points.
 Equivalently, if we consider the line bundle $\mathcal L(\mathcal D)$ associated to $\mathcal D$, then for each fixed $\vec t$ the function $\hat\psi (P, \vec t)$ is a holomorphic section of $\mathcal L(\mathcal D)$ outside $P_0$. \item $\hat\psi (P, \vec t)$ has an essential singularity at the point $P_0$ with the following asymptotics: